 The dedicated language processing core will most likely take care of all the voice-related features of the new phones.
 Called “Touchless Control,” the feature will allow users to interact with the either model of the new Droids by using their voice.

 By saying the “Ok Google Now” hotword followed by the appropriate command, users will be able to make calls, send texts, look for directions, find their misplaced phone, play music, without actually unlocking the phone.
-We’ve sort-of seen the feature in action already on that leaked Rogers Moto X video.
+We’ve sort-of seen the feature in action already

 The contextual computing processor will handle at least one new feature, activating the camera of the phones.
 Users will have to shake the phone twice to get to quickly access the camera, although not much else is described yet.
 The same feature was also demoed in the Rogers Moto X video.